Zebulon Vance: Death and funeral

 Thousands of people lined the railroad tracks "to pay their last respects to one whom they loved and admired very much" as the funeral train headed south and west and stopped at towns and cities such as Richmond, Danville, Greensboro, Durham, and Raleigh.
 Thousands passed through the railroad car to pay their respects, filling it with a variety of flowers.
 Once the train arrived in Asheville, there were funeral services at First Presbyterian Church.
 Surviving members of Vance's Rough and Ready Guard led a procession of 710 carriages from the church to Riverside Cemetery where nearly 10,000 mourners attended his funeral and burial, including people he formerly enslaved.
 In 1890, the total population of Asheville was 10,235.

 In his eulogy, former Governor Thomas Jordan Jarvis said, "He was the Mount Mitchell of all our great men, and in the affections and love of the people, he towered above them all.
 As ages to come will not be able to mar the grandeur and greatness of Mount Mitchell, so they will not be able to efface from the hearts and minds of the people the name of their beloved Vance."

-Vance was originally buried by his first wife, Harriette, in Riverside Cemetery in the Vance family plot.
+Vance was buried by his first wife, Harriett, in Riverside Cemetery in the Vance family plot.
 Later, his second wife Florence had Vance moved to a grave in her family's plot in Riverside Cemetery.
 Vance's children, who were all born to his first wife, successfully petitioned to court to return Vance to his original burial site.
 Thus, Vance was buried three times in the same cemetery.

 At the time of his death, Vance had $152.07 in the bank; when his effects and property were sold, his estate totaled less than $5,000.